Will LaMelo Ball be eligible to play in college after getting his own signature shoe?

 “Generally speaking, a college athlete or prospect paid for use of their athletics reputation or ability risks their future eligibility in that sport,” an NCAA source told Yahoo Sports.
 “This includes profiting from the sale of items bearing the young person’s name.
 NCAA rules, however, do allow prospects to promote commercial products prior to enrollment provided it is not for pay.”

-While the wording of that final clause is vague, it seems likely the NCAA would view LaMelo hawking $395 shoes for his dad’s company as “for pay.”
+Assuming Big Baller Brand isn’t actually paying LaMelo directly for the use of his name or likeness, the NCAA will have to decide whether proceeds going to a company owned by his father qualifies as “for pay.”
 Multiple compliance sources told Yahoo Sports they believe the shoes could impact LaMelo’s ability to play in college.

 Said one former compliance coordinator at a Division I school, “It is a huge red flag from a compliance standpoint.
 I don’t see how it would not affect him as he is profiting off athletic utility.”